davidhassell/cmip7repack/README.md

 OPTIONS
        -d size
               Rechunk the data variable  (the  variable  named  by  the  "vari‐ able_id"  global  attribute) to have the given uncompressed chunk size in bytes.
 If -d is unset, then the size defaults to  4194304 (i.e. 4 MiB).
 The size must be at least 4194304.

-The chunk shape will only ever be changed along the leading (i.e.  slowest  mov‐ ing)  dimension  of  the data, such that resulting chunk size in the new file is as large as possible without exceeding the size.
+              The chunk shape will only ever be changed along the leading (i.e. slowest  moving) dimension of the data, such that resulting chunk size in the new file is as large as  possible  without  exceeding the size.

-              However, if the original uncompressed chunk size  in  the  input file  is  already  larger than size, then the data variable will not be rechunked.
+              However,  if  the  original  uncompressed chunk size in the input file is already larger than size, or the data in the  input  file only has one chunk, then the data variable will not be rechunked.

        -h     Display this help and exit.